tszick/ditto-cache/docs/architecture.md

 - Strict by default in this codebase:
   - startup is rejected if cluster/admin mTLS is disabled,
   - startup is rejected if HTTP Basic auth hash is not configured.
-  - startup is rejected if TCP port `7777` is bound on a non-loopback address without `client_auth_token`.
+  - startup is rejected if TCP port `7777` is bound on a non-loopback address without TCP client auth configured.
 - `DITTO_INSECURE=true` bypasses strict checks for local/dev only, is blocked in release builds, and should be treated as a non-production runtime.
+- When `[tls].enabled=true`, client TCP `:7777` uses server-side TLS and node REST `:7778` can use HTTPS with the same cert/key material.
-- TCP client token auth is mandatory for non-loopback exposure of `:7777`.
+- TCP client auth is mandatory for non-loopback exposure of `:7777`.
+- TCP auth can be either:
+  - legacy full-access `[node].client_auth_token`, or
+  - scoped policies under `[[client_auth.tokens]]` with namespace/prefix ACLs.

 ### `ditto-mgmt`